nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 #### Implementation

 The Delete By Tag mechanism will delete flashcards specified by a given set of tags.
-Any flashcard containing at least one of the specified tags will be deleted.
+Any flashcard containing all of the specified tags will be deleted.

 It works by filtering for the flashcards in the `model` and deleting them one by one.